premchander-revature/interviewquestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

 `$ grep Hello file1`        -   It searches for the lines containing Hello in file1.
-`$ grep –c Hello file1`     -   It gives count or number of lines that contains Hello in file1.
+`$ grep –c Hello file1`     -   It gives the count or number of lines that contain Hello in file1.

 </blockquote>